BayKanguru/p_fed/readme.md

 # p_fed

 <p align="center">
-<b>THIS IS NOT WRITTEN BY AN EXPERT, EXPECT SECURITY ISSUES!</b> But if you are, please consider helping.
+<b>THIS IS NOT WRITTEN BY AN EXPERT, EXPECT SECURITY ISSUES!</b> But if you are, please consider helping.<br>
+<b>I have seen it delete contents of files so it is not ready for use.</b>
 </p>

 A utility for encrypting files using a password and decrypting files encrypted with it.
 Encryption is done using [pyca/cryptography](https://github.com/pyca/cryptography) library.

-## About dev branch

-New features and fixes are done in here first.
-Do not use this branch except for development.
-Might not work sometimes.

-## Current state of dev

-Does not work because decryption is not fully implemented yet.
-But most of the encryption code is done.
-Now program is compatible with other modes of operation or encryption algorithms.

 ## Warning